Abacus Data Systems: Management

 In December 2015, American private equity investment firm Providence Equity Partners took a strategic majority investment in AbacusNext (Abacus Data Systems at that time).

 Acquisitions

-May 2016: acquired Toronto-based software company Gavel & Gown, makers of Amicus Attorney.
+In May 2016, AbacusNext acquired Toronto-based software company Gavel & Gown, makers of Amicus Attorney.

-February 2017: acquired Virginia-based software company Results Software, makers of ResultsCRM.

-February 2017: acquired San Diego-based cloud hosting provider Cloudnine Realtime.

-May 2017: acquired Palmdale-based software company OfficeTools.
+Results Software, a Virginia-based software company and maker of ResultsCRM, was acquired in February 2017.
+In the same month, the company also acquired San Diego–based cloud hosting provider Cloudnine Realtime.
+In May of that same year, it also acquired Palmdale-based software company OfficeTools.

-November 2017: acquired Scotland-based software company HotDocs.
+In November 2017, the company acquired Scotland-based software company HotDocs.
 HotDocs was previously owned by LexisNexis before being sold in 2009.

-December 2017: acquired New Hampshire-based software company Commercial Logic.
+A month later, New Hampshire–based software company Commercial Logic was acquired.